ceribe/poke-versus/README.md

 # or start the server and open the app in a new browser tab
 npm run dev -- --open
 ```

+### 1.2 Backend Server

+Open project in Intellij IDEA and run

 ## 2. Disclaimer